FuelLabs/sway/docs/src/examples/counter.md

 # Counter

-The following is a simple example of a contract which implements a counter, which can be incremented and store the new value.
-The current value of the incrementor can also be looked up.
+The following is a simple example of a contract which implements a counter.
+Both the `initialize()` and `increment()` functions return the currently set value.

 ```sway
 {{#include ../../../examples/counter/src/main.sw}}